THE9rtyt/microblaze_phys333/setup.md

 ## Memory Interface Generator

-Find your "Board" window, then find the `DDR2 SDRAM` connection and drag it into the empty block design diagram.
+Select the "Board" tab, probably in the top middle of the window, then find the `DDR2 SDRAM` connection and drag it into the empty block design diagram window, probably on the right side of your screen?.
+IMAGE???

 ![image](https://github.com/THE9rtyt/microblaze_phys333/assets/83201905/fe03cf64-7c3d-4c94-9b7a-141a42052a95)

 If everything goes well, you will have a `mig_7series_0` connected situated like the picture below.

-Unfortunately, the auto-wiring that Vivado just did isn't quit right see [here](https://github.com/viktor-nikolov/MicroBlaze-DDR3-tutorial/blob/main/README.md#1-mig-input-reference-clock-must-be-200-mhz) for details
+Unfortunately, the auto-wiring that Vivado just did isn't quite right see [here](https://github.com/viktor-nikolov/MicroBlaze-DDR3-tutorial/blob/main/README.md#1-mig-input-reference-clock-must-be-200-mhz) for details

 ![image](https://github.com/THE9rtyt/microblaze_phys333/assets/83201905/1300ce56-3942-41e9-8712-4d87ca507a53)